android-dk/EIP_A4/README.md

 * Three models were implemented: ResNet56_v1 with Learning Rate adjusted in 4 steps , ResNet56_v1 with Learning Rate adjusted in 5 steps, ResNet20_v1.

-* All models have an accuracy greater than 88%
+* All models have a validation accuracy of greater than 88%

 * Resnet56_v1 with Learning Rate adjusted in 4 steps gives the best validation accuracy and validation loss :